telerik/kendo-themes/packages/default/README.md

 Browser-specific properties are generated at build-time through the [PostCSS autoprefixer](https://github.com/postcss/autoprefixer).

-### Embedding Resources

-The embedding of resources, such as images or fonts, avoids hosting-related issues when your project consumes the theme.
-For more details, refer to [issue #41](https://github.com/telerik/kendo-theme-default/issues/41#issuecomment-258472183).

-To update the embedded resources in your project:

-1. Run the `npm run embed-assets` task.
-As a result, the task generates a file with the same name, which registers a Base64-encoded version in the `$data-uris` SCSS map.
-For example, the `foo.woff` font file will receive a `foo.scss` file, which can later be imported through `@import './font/foo';`.
-1. Inline the Base64 version through `map-get( $data-uris, 'WebComponentsIcons.woff' )`.

 ### Documenting Variables

 The available variables for customizing the Default theme are listed in the article on [Default variables](https://github.com/telerik/kendo-theme-default/blob/develop/docs/customization.md).
 The file is generated from the SCSS source files by running the `npm run api` command.